brandontlocke/NERtwork/README.md

 You will need to download [Stanford Named Entity Recognizer](https://nlp.stanford.edu/software/CRF-NER.shtml#Download) and rename the folder `stanford-ner`, and also [the batchner.sh script](https://github.com/brandontlocke/NERtwork/blob/master/batchner.sh). **Do not forget to rename the folder (or edit the .sh file or this will not work.**

+### Options
+* `-s` [required for Windows, optional for Mac/Unix] specifies what kind of operating system you're using.
+Options are 'unix' (Mac, Linux, Windows Subsystem for Linux) or 'win' for Windows. (default = unix)
+* `-l` specifies language — right now eng is the only option. (default = eng)
+* `-d` [optional] specifies the directory where the text files are.
+If you don't use it, it will run on .txt files in the current working directory.
+Can be a relative or absolute path, and should end in a slash. (default = '') *see Default Folder Setup for more info*
+* `-n` [optional] specifies the directory where `ner.sh` and `stanford-ner.jar` are.
+If you don't use it, it will look for a folder named `stanford-ner` on directory above the current working directory.
+Can be a relative or absolute path, and should end in a slash. (default = '../stanford-ner/') *see Default Folder Setup for more info*

-### Folder Setup
+### Default Folder Setup
 As is, the script will run Stanford NER on every text (.txt) file within a folder.
-This expects that all of the text files and the batchner.sh script are all within the same folder, and that the stanford-ner folder is in the same directory as the folder of files. **Make sure you have renamed the stanford-ner folder**
+This expects that all of the text files and the batchner.sh script are all within the same folder, and that the `stanford-ner` folder is in the same directory as the folder of files. **Make sure you have renamed the stanford-ner folder**

 (Note: you do not have to change the names of the .txt files—the filenames below are just for demonstration)